aggresss/spec/IETF/RFC1122_en-US.md

 - (1)  Introduction
 - (2)  Protocol Walk-Through -- considers the protocol specification documents section-by-section, correcting errors, stating requirements that may be ambiguous or ill-defined, and providing further clarification or explanation.
-- (3)  Specific Issues -- discusses protocol design and implementation issues that were not included in the walk- through.
+- (3)  Specific Issues -- discusses protocol design and implementation issues that were not included in the walk-through.
 - (4)  Interfaces -- discusses the service interface to the next higher layer.
 - (5)  Summary -- contains a summary of the requirements of the section.